An analogue of the Blaschke-Santal\'{o} inequality for billiard dynamics

 In what follows, we also use the fact that $\alpha$ is continuous with respect to the Hausdorff topology.
 This fact can be derived from \cite[Theorem 2.13]{Artstein-AvidanShiri2014BfMB}, which relates $\alpha(K)$ to the Ekeland-Hofer-Zehnder capacity of the product of $K$ and a ball.
 For completeness, we give an alternative proof, that relies on the characterization of $\alpha$ from \cite{BezdekDaniel2009Sbt}. \begin{lemma} The function $K\mapsto\alpha(K)$ is continuous with respect to the Hausdorff topology on the space of convex bodies in $\R^n$. \end{lemma} \begin{proof} We show, in fact, that $\alpha$ is a $2(n+1)$-Lipschitz function.
 Let $K,T\subseteq\R^n$ be two convex bodies, and let $r$ be their Hausdorff distance.
 This means that $K\subseteq T+rB$ and $T\subseteq K+rB$, where $B$ is the unit ball of $\R^n$.
 By symmetry, it is enough to show the inequality $\alpha(K)\leq \alpha(T)+2r(n+1)$.
 Since $\alpha$ is monotone with respect to inclusion, $\alpha(K)\leq\alpha(T+rB)$, so it is enough to show the inequality

 Consider a shortest billiard trajectory in $T$, and denote its bounce points by $q_1,...,q_m$, so that $\alpha(T)=\sum_{i=1}^m |q_{i+1}-q_i|$.
 From \eqref{eq:bezdekbezdekresult} we know that $m\leq n+1$.
 Write $v_i=\frac{q_{i+1}-q_i}{|q_{i+1}-q_i|}$ for the unit direction vectors of the billiard orbit.
 The fact that $q_1,...,q_m$ is a billiard orbit, means that $v_i,v_{i+1}$ make equal angles with a supporting hyperplane to $T$ at $q_{i+1}$.
-Let $n_i$ be the outer unit normal to this hyperplane.
+Let $n_{i+1}$ be the outer unit normal to this hyperplane.
 We will now define a configuration of points that cannot be translated into the interior of $T+rB$; this will show the inequality \eqref{eq:LipchitzAlpha}.
 Consider the configuration $\tilde{q}_i=q_i+rn_i\in T+rB$.
-First, compute the perimeter of this configuration:
+First, estimate the perimeter of this configuration: